 Being able to be in a position to mentor and inspire people.
 I’m a African American, Asian, queer, immigrant woman.
 I’m proud to be here.

 Who are your role models in the industry whether they be international/Australia?

-What does 2017 hold for you?
+What does the rest of 2018 hold for you?
 Any exciting things that you can tell us about?